10) The largest bird

 1) Birds are monogamous

 Over 90 percent of birds are monogamous – either for the period or for life.
 2 percent of birds practice polygyny, where one male mates with several females; and less than 1 percent of birds practice polyandry, where one female mates with many males.
-South West Ranches Wildlife Removal can answer any questions that may arise.
+Sunrise Wildlife Removal can answer any questions that may arise.